AmanBrar11/pawsprint/README.md

 Figma Page: https://www.figma.com/file/c87ReWlJ7ID1ITybGWpezh/Landing-Page?node-id=189%3A2950&t=Z8642Bq5hm8ihza6-1

 After the University of Washington’s Spring 2023 quarter, Vinoly will have complete ownership of the projects below and Gradient will have no ownership or involvement in all of these projects.
-To contact the project owner, email them at: belisa@vinoly.tech
+To contact the project owner, email them at belisa@vinoly.tech